Ulmus americana 'Lewis & Clark': Pests and diseases

 Possession of an innate resistance to Dutch elm disease was suggested after inoculation with the causal fungus at the NDSU, however replication of the tests is considered too limited to be conclusive.
-No other specific information available, but the species as a whole is highly susceptible to Elm Yellows; it is also moderately preferred for feeding and reproduction by the adult Elm Leaf Beetle Xanthogaleruca luteola, and highly preferred for feeding by the Japanese Beetle Popillia japonica in the United States.
+No other specific information available, but the species as a whole is highly susceptible to elm yellows; it is also moderately preferred for feeding and reproduction by the adult elm leaf beetle Xanthogaleruca luteola, and highly preferred for feeding by the Japanese beetle Popillia japonica in the United States.

 U. americana is also the most susceptible of all the elms to verticillium wilt.

 Cultivation

 has been included in the National Elm Trial coordinated by Colorado State University.
 The tree is in commerce in the US, and was introduced to the UK from Canada by Butterfly Conservation in 2008, and thence to the Netherlands in 2010.
+Two trees were planted in 2016 in Rading 1, Loosdrecht, as part of Wijdemeren City Council's elm collection.

 Etymology

 The tree is named for the Lewis and Clark Expedition of 1804.